timthepost/cushytext-theme/README.md

 By default, Cushy Text is:

 - A full-featured blog, complete with tag wiki and individual tag feeds,
-- A mini-documentation system with auto-navigation and progress links
+- A mini-documentation system with auto-navigation and progress links,
+- A simple low-overhead for MDX landing pages with reusable components,
-- Search configured out of the box via Pagefind
+- Complete with search configured out of the box with Pagefind,
-- An interactive content-rating system to capture anonymous feedback on your posts
+- An interactive content-rating system to capture anonymous feedback on your posts,
-- Multi-instance capable (more than one blog or documentation instance on the same url)
+- Multi-instance capable (more than one blog or documentation instance on the same url),
-- Built with SEO in mind; comes with a comprehensive SEO static analysis plugin (AKA Simple SEO)
+- Built with SEO in mind; comes with a comprehensive SEO static analysis plugin (AKA Simple SEO),
-- Turn-key almost no config deploy on Deno Deploy for feedback submission storage
+- Turn-key almost no config deploy, especially on Deno Deploy or a Deno VPS.

 While it's built to be a _theme_, it delivers a lot of valuable features that those working for early-stage technical / technology startups would want.
 Use it